-Our understanding of the role of flows and flooding in the life-history cycles of many of the MDB fish has improved in recent years (e.g. Humphries et al. 1999; King et al. 2003; Mallen-Cooper and Stuart 2003; Graham and Harris 2005; Ebner et al. 2009; King et al. 2009; Cheshire 2010; Cheshire et al. 2012).
+Substantial knowledge of the relationship of flows and flooding with the life-history cycles of many of the MDB fish has been developed during the past two decades (e.g. Humphries et al. 1999; King et al. 2003, 2009; Mallen-Cooper and Stuart 2003; Graham and Harris 2005; Ebner et al. 2009; Cheshire 2010; Cheshire et al. 2012; Zampatti and Leigh 2013 a, b).
 However, there are significant knowledge gaps on the specific environmental conditions required for successful fish spawning and recruitment and the complex mechanisms of how flow or other environmental factors affect fish (King et al. 2009).
 Such knowledge is critical for the restoration of ecologically important components of the flow regime in order to rehabilitate native fish populations through environmental flow management (Walker et al. 1995; Arthington et al. 2006).